-698. Individual Study.
-(3) Intensive examination of an individually designed body of information, pertaining to religion and/or culture, carried out under the supervision of an appropriate faculty member.

-785. Directed Research and Reading.
+- 698. Individual Study.
+(3) Reading or research course designed to meet the needs and interests of selected students, to be carried out under the supervision of a departmental faculty member. - 785.
+Directed Research and Reading.
 (3) Research and reading course, including field component, designed to meet the needs of individual students and resulting in a professional-quality paper and/or presentation.
 P-POI.